matthias-jaeger-net/p5-toolkit/README.md

 }
 ```

-# Check this readme for ideas and inspiration how you could use it  in your own sketches.
+# Check this readme for  inspiration how you could use it  in your own sketches.
 The class is written around the idea of using graphics buffers within your p5 sketch.
 A graphics buffer can be created with ``createGraphics(w, h, [renderer])``.
 When called, this function returns a ``p5.Graphics: offsscreen graphics buffer``, which is nothing other then a p5 sketch.
 You can use it's name with the dot syntax and draw anything into the buffer.
 It works just like in a regular sketch.
 With the ``image(img, x, y)`` function we can render any offscreen buffer back onto the stage.

 ## Working with buffers is my standard approach